-Topic: Methodological Approaches: Quantitative Analysis of Observational Data

-Goal: While experiments may be the 'gold standard' in causal inference, they are not a (realistic) option to answering many research questions.
-An alternative approach is to rely on observational data - that is, data not affected by researchers.
+Topic: Methodological Approaches: Quantitative Analysis of Observational Data is to rely on observational data - that is, data not affected by researchers.
 In this class, we will learn how to collect observational data, how analyzing it is different from experimental data, and how scholars use statistical analysis to make causal claims.